 The 2019 Console Battle Winner: Nintendo

-If Sony and Microsoft fail in their console releases, Nintendo pulls away.
-Also this year, neither the Playstation nor the Xbox could hold their own against the “red giant”.
-Nintendo has achieved a real marketing coup with the Switch: away from the pure fun console, towards an innovative piece of hardware that can also inspire core gamers.
-The fact that you can play mobile games in terrific quality with the Nintendo Switch almost seems to be a matter of course.
-The Nintendo Switch did no less than that To change the world of consoles sustainably.
+If Sony and Microsoft mess up with their console releases, Nintendo pulls away.
+Again this year, neither the Playstation nor the Xbox could hold their own against the “red giant”.
+Nintendo has managed a real marketing coup with the Switch: Away from the pure fun console towards an innovative piece of hardware that can also inspire core gamers.
+The fact that you can play mobile games in great quality with the Nintendo Switch almost seems to be a matter of course.
+The Nintendo Switch has done no less than that To change the world of consoles sustainably.